 Additional Spay & Neuter Programs

-Those who do not qualify for the Humane Society sponsored program or live outside of Franklin County, may contact SNAP (Spay & Neuter Assistance Program) for other low cost spay and neuter options.
+Those who do not qualify for our program or live outside of Franklin County, you may contact SNAP (Spay & Neuter Assistance Program) for other low cost spay and neuter options.
 They may be reached at 919-783-7627 or by visiting www.snap-nc.org.